cockroachdb/docs/v19.2/change-data-capture.md

 toc: true
 ---

 Change data capture (CDC) provides efficient, distributed, row-level change feeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.
+Change data capture is used for high-latency data exports from CockroachDB to a data warehouse.
+It is not a low-latency publish-subscribe mechanism.

 ## What is change data capture?